 Stomachs well and truly filled, we were off for a spot of window shopping.
 I’ve always loved how there’s an abundance of free things to do in Liverpool and Red Brick Hanger Market is one of my favourite places to browse if I’ve not got a penny to spare.
 As you walk in, vintage furniture, clothing and accessories shops clamour for attention, alongside those that bring together a bit of everything into a delightful mayhem that really works in the former warehouse space.
 If you’re more into a quirky modern offering, head straight into the back room where you’ll find a selection of stalls offering everything from cute greeting cards to paintings and photographs.
 A local artist has even adorned the walls with graffiti style art that really brings the character of the venue to life.

 After an extensive browse, we stopped off for the most delicious hot chocolate at Ryde, a bicycle-themed cafe just opposite Red Brick Vintage and the much-loved Baltic Market.
 This area of Liverpool has really come to life in the last few years and it’s one of my favourite spots to explore on a lazy weekend.
-Along with my favourite drinking spot ever – check out my post about Liverpool’s gin garden here – locals flock to Ghetto Golf, Camp & Furnace (a cool events space and home to Bongos Bingo!) and even a Peaky Blinders themed bar.
+Along with my favourite drinking spot ever – check out my post about Liverpool’s gin garden here – locals and visitors alike flock to Ghetto Golf, Camp & Furnace and even a Peaky Blinders themed bar.

 Now, it was time to head back up towards Hope Street for an experience I’d had on my list of things to do for years.
-I’m not religious in the slightest but if there was one touristy attraction I’d recommend every visitor must do, it would be to pop inside Liverpool Cathedral.
+Even if you aren’t religious in the slightest, Liverpool Cathedral is the tourist attraction I’d recommend to everyone visiting Liverpool.
 The interior is stunning and I love how they get involved with the cultural heart of the city during events like Light Night.
 Sure, you can’t exactly call it a hidden gem as it’s the tallest building on Liverpool’s skyline but the Tower Experience is something I’ve heard surprisingly little about on those generic lists of things to do in Liverpool.
 It’s unfortunately not accessible to those who can’t make it up 100 winding stairs as the lifts only take you as far as the 10th floor but if you’re able, put this on your list of things not to miss!

 Forget the Liverpool Eye: on a clear day, you can’t beat the view from the top of Liverpool Cathedral.
 We arrived at the top at around 3.30pm but thanks to those long winter evenings, the sun was already casting a stunning pre-sunset glow across the entire city as it began its descent.
 Look west forwards the waterfront to catch the Liver Buildings and the Radio City Tower, north to spot Anfield and the Metropolitan Cathedral and east to check out the Georgian Quarter from above.